alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-1.md

 1. University students
 2. University administrators
 3. Policy-makers and regulators in healthcare
-4. Developers of digital mental healthcare technologies
+4. Developers of DMHTs
-5. Researchers working in disciplines adjacent to digital mental health
+5. Researchers working in disciplines adjacent to digital mental healthcare
-6. Users with lived experience of digital mental health technologies
+6. Users with lived experience of DMHTs

-Workshops and interviews were held with representatives from each of these stakeholder groups, where tailored activities were run to both understand their attitudes towards digital mental health technologies, but also to a) help us evaluate methodological questions related to trustworthy assurance and b) identify which ethical values and principles matter most to them in the present context.
+Workshops and interviews were held with representatives from each of these stakeholder groups, where tailored activities were run to both understand their attitudes towards DMHTs, but also to a) help us evaluate methodological questions related to trustworthy assurance and b) identify which ethical values and principles matter most to them in the present context.

 Chapters 2 and 3 present our findings, analysis, and recommendations from the engagements.
 Here, we shall just speak to the procedural matter of operationalising ethical principles through processes of stakeholder participation and engagement.